53 E. 11th Street,

 No one has favorited this theater yet

 In 1967, it was purchased by Grove Street Press and renamed Evergreen Theatre.
 In 1968, it switched to presenting art movies, premiering a number of significant and often provocative films.
 In June of 1968 it was in it’s fifth week of Andy Warhol’s “I, A Man” shown along with an underground newsreel.
 It was best known for its co-premiere of “I Am Curious, Yellow” (which also co-premiered at the Cinema Rendevous).
-By 1971, it had reverted to live shows. but before long it had been renamed Soho Cinema and was showing gay porno films.
+By 1971, it had reverted to live shows.
+From April 23, 1971 it was renamed Soho Cinema and was showing gay porno films.
 It briefly continued as a gay adult cinema named Sobo Theatre.

 In 1976, the building was sold to the New York City Baha'i community and was converted into a house of worship, which has remained ever since.
 The auditorium was eventually named for John Birks ‘Dizzy’ Gillespie.
 Regular services are open to all, as are frequent concerts and other live performances that take place there.